Robert Flynn (author): Styles and themes

 In 2010 and 2011, Flynn published two novels through JoSara MeDia, Jade:Outlaw and its sequel, Jade: the Law.
 Both novels portray the grim realities of living in west Texas in the late 19th century where settlers/Indians/Mexicans frequently clash.
 Jade, the protagonist, is hired as an escort for cattle, guarding property and chasing after rustlers.
 He quickly discovers that just to do his job means getting involved in brutal situations that trouble his conscience.
 Jade ends up falling in love with Crow Poison, an Indian woman whose husband he had killed.
 Eventually he realizes that both sides have culpability.
 His outrage translates into a desire to fight for the sake of justice (even if it results in tragedy).
 At the end of the novel, Jade (with the support of his wife) agrees to serve as sheriff for his town (which becomes the basis for the sequel, Jade: The Law).
-According to San Antonio Express-News reviewer Ed Conroy, “Flynn brilliantly employs a directly simple, subtle and at times sardonic narrative voice...Flynn brilliantly employs a directly simple, subtle and at times sardonic narrative voice to tell this tale.
-It is alternately tough and tender, succinct and sweet, cadenced to the clip-clop of a horse trotting down Main Street, the hullabaloo of a steam locomotive triumphantly making its way into town amid a jubilant crowd's hoopla, and, of course, to the shots of guns of many kinds fired in self-defense, anger, treachery and haste.
-In the same review, Conroy suggests that Flynn’s narrative critiques the long-term effects of historical injustices—such as violence against Indigenous peoples and women—portraying them as contributing to deep societal trauma.

-Flynn was inducted into the Texas Literary Hall of Fame in October 2012.
+San Antonio Express-News reviewer Ed Conroy wrote, “Flynn brilliantly employs a directly simple, subtle and at times sardonic narrative voice...Flynn brilliantly employs a directly simple, subtle and at times sardonic narrative voice to tell this tale.
+It is alternately tough and tender, succinct and sweet, cadenced to the clip-clop of a horse trotting down Main Street, the hullabaloo of a steam locomotive triumphantly making its way into town amid a jubilant crowd's hoopla, and, of course, to the shots of guns of many kinds fired in self-defense, anger, treachery and haste."
+Another critic wrote that "the novel raises questions about what role religion can play (if any) in a society lacking order and a settled structure of governance."

 Flynn taught writing to college students over four decades.
 In a 2007 audio interview, he said, "You can read any book on writing fiction for example, and they will tell you the same thing.
 Someone may say it in a different way that gives you better insight, but there are no secrets in writing; it's just a matter of doing it."